aio-libs/aiohttp/docs/client_reference.rst

       :return str: decoded *BODY*

-      :raise LookupError: if the encoding detected by charset-normalizer or cchardet is unknown by Python (e.g. VISCII).
+      :raise LookupError: if the encoding detected by cchardet is unknown by Python (e.g. VISCII).

       .. note::